sammark1/Compend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Compendion is an easy-to-use adventure game compendium for game masters building immersive worlds.
+Compend is an easy-to-use adventure game compendium for game masters building immersive worlds.
 Keep track of NPCs, Locations and other details of your world with ease.
+In my experience as a GM, spreadsheets aren't convenient enough to keep the players focus from drifting while I look up an NPC or Location description.
+Compend makes it easy to upload your old spreadsheet as a CSV file and link related data so you always have the right info at your fingertips.
+Compend is also designed to work when shrunk down to a fraction of your screen so it won't get in the way of your adventure!

 <p align="right">(<a href="#top">back to top</a>)</p>